pmem/ndctl/ndctl-write-labels.md

 Begin the operation at the given offset into the label area.

 `-b; --bus=`
-Limit operation to memory devices (dimms) that are on the given bus.
-Where *bus* can be a provider name or a bus id number.
+A bus id number, or a provider string (e.g. "ACPI.NFIT").
+Restrict the operation to the specified bus(es).
+The keyword *all* can be specified to indicate the lack of any restriction, however this is the same as not supplying a --bus option at all.

 `-v`
 Turn on verbose debug messages in the library (if ndctl was built with